- Michael S. KellyMichael S. KellyLoyola University Chicago School of Social Work

 Task-centered practice is a social work technology designed to help clients and practitioners collaborate on specific, measurable, and achievable goals.
-It is designed to be brief (typically 8–12 sessions), and can be used with individuals, couples, families, and groups in a wide variety of social work practice contexts.
+It is designed to be brief (typically, 8–12 sessions) and can be used with individuals, couples, families, and groups in a wide variety of social work practice contexts.
 With nearly 40 years of practice and research arguing for its effectiveness, task-centered practice can rightfully claim to be one of social work’s original “evidence-based practices,” though the relative paucity of research on its effectiveness in this decade suggests that the approach itself may have become increasingly integrated into other brief social work technologies.

-Task-centered practice (TCP) is now well into its fourth decade as a social work practice model, and has matured as a social work generalist practice tool that can empower clients to solve a wide variety of problems.
+Task-centered practice (TCP) is now well into its fifth decade as a social work practice model and has matured as a social work generalist practice tool that can empower clients to solve a wide variety of problems.
 Originally formulated by Laura Epstein (1914–1996) and William Reid (1928–2003) at the University of Chicago’s School of Social Service Administration (SSA), the approach has been adopted by schools of social work and social work practitioners internationally, and the key textbooks for TCP have been translated into numerous languages.
 Many popular recent social work brief treatment approaches, such as narrative therapy and solution-focused brief treatment, have incorporated facets of TCP, and many key ideas of TCP are being taught in American, European, and Asian schools of social work generalist practice courses.
 However, despite the seeming prevalence of the approach in multiple international settings and its potential applicability to a wide variety of problems typically treated by social work practitioners, TCP struggles to gain the recognition and respect it deserves as a social work practice innovation.

 Definitions and Descriptions

 TCP involves a four-step process that trains social work practitioners to work closely with clients to establish distinct and achievable goals based on an agreed-upon presenting problem, usually called the target problem.
-Under TCP, a maximum of three target problems are identified by the client and the social worker collaborates with the client on devising tasks to work on those target problems.
-The social worker and client cocreate a contract that contains the target problem, tasks to be implemented by both client and practitioner to address the target problem, and overall goals of the treatment.
+Under TCP, a maximum of three target problems are identified by the client, and the social worker collaborates with the client on devising tasks to work on those target problems.
+The social worker and client co-create a contract that contains the target problem, tasks to be implemented by both client and practitioner to address the target problem, and overall goals of the treatment.
 At all times through the process, TCP emphasizes client preferences by asking clients what they most want to work on to address their problems.
 Client priorities and strengths are interwoven into the entire TCP process.
-Most TCP involves working briefly with clients, typically 8–12 sessions over the course of a six-month period (Reid & Epstein, 1972).
+Most TCP involves working briefly with clients, typically 8–12 sessions over the course of a 6-month period (Reid & Epstein, 1972).

 The phases of TCP are both straightforward and flexible enough to be applied in almost any social work practice context (Marsh & Doel, 2005).
 After the target problem has been successfully defined (Step 1) and goals have been established to help deal successfully with the target problem (Step 2), a contract is created between the practitioner and the client that includes a schedule to help facilitate the intended changes (also Step 2).
-After several sessions in which clients and practitioners share the outcomes of the specific tasks they agreed to carry out (Step 3), the sessions turn to focusing on how well the overall goals have accomplished and whether another task-centered goal-setting process is necessary or whether the social work intervention has been successful enough to consider termination (Step 4) (Reid & Epstein, 1972).
+After several sessions, in which clients and practitioners share the outcomes of the specific tasks they agreed to carry out (Step 3), the sessions turn to focusing on how well the overall goals have been accomplished and whether another task-centered goal-setting process is necessary or whether the social work intervention has been successful enough to consider termination (Step 4) (Reid & Epstein, 1972).
 TCP developers Epstein and Reid acknowledged that these steps, while meant to be sequential, can often overlap and require that practitioners be trained to maximize the potential benefit of each step in the process when helping a client.

 Main Developers and Contributors

 The TCP approach began with Epstein and Reid’s work at SSA, with the major initial research and development of TCP taking place under their direction between 1970 and 1978.
-During that time, the SSA project had over 100 graduate students helping Reid, Epstein, and their research team test out TCP interventions in a variety of settings common to social work practice, for example, schools, child welfare agencies, and hospitals.
+During that time, the SSA project had over 100 graduate students helping Reid, Epstein, and their research team test out TCP interventions in a variety of settings common to social work practice—for example, schools, child welfare agencies, and hospitals.
 Their initial findings demonstrated that TCP was a potentially effective and flexible modality to employ with a wide array of client populations and problems.
 Since that pioneering era of TCP, over 200 books, articles, and dissertations have been published describing the TCP approach and demonstrating its effects in a host of social work practice contexts.
 Reid and Epstein have continued to publish on TCP, and have been joined by Cynthia Bailey-Dempsey, Anne Fortune, Matthias Naleepa, Ronald Rooney, and Eleanor Tolson as major academic proponents of TCP (Fortune, McCallion, & Briar-Lawson, 2010).